LONG-TERM CARE INSURANCE

 Medicaid

 Medicaid should be a last resort for LTC.
-Medicaid requires little to no income before individuals can receive Medicaid assistance.
+It requires little to no income before individuals can receive assistance.
 Medicaid is a state and federal cooperative program authorized under Title XIV of the Social Security Act.
 The program pays for certain medical and health costs as defined in the medical assistance program.

 Benefit periods can range from one to seven years.
 Lifetime benefits are also available under certain policies.
 Benefit amounts are specified in either daily or monthly benefits.
-Premiums between these benefits do not vary by much, but it is essential to keep in mind how much you plan to use your benefits.
+Premiums between these benefits do not vary much, but it is essential to keep in mind how much you plan to use your benefits.

 Indemnity-style benefits are much different.
 Once you meet all of the qualifications to receive the benefits, the carrier will deposit the full benefit amount into your bank account, and you can spend it as needed.
 These benefits are more common with informal caregiving, such as compensating a family member who is taking care of you or even a neighbor helping you around the house.

 Working with a long-term care insurance brokerage general agency (BGA) is the best way to save time and find the best long-term care policy options.
 A BGA will do the shopping for you and help you find the best long-term care products based on your client’s needs.
-In addition, BGA’s have access to multiple carriers and are compensated by the carriers.
+In addition, BGAs have access to multiple carriers and are compensated by the carriers.
 Because of this, there is no cost to an agent when working with a BGA.

 There are several approaches to finding a quality BGA.
 The best place to start is often asking your network for referrals.
 You can also connect with NAILBA, a leading insurance industry organization promoting consumer choice.